adamfknapp/BechdelTest/README.md

-# BechdelTest
+# Testing the Bechdel Test
-Visualizing how women are portrayed in film
+Visualizing if the Bechdel test is an accurate predictor of sexism in film.

 **Background**: